SaiSatya16/Assignment-Submission-Portal/README.md

 4. Set up environment variables:

+- currently, database is hosted on MongoDB Atlas, so you need to create an account on MongoDB Atlas and create a cluster
+- just skip the below step and go ahead with the next step to run on my database which is already hosted on MongoDB Atlas

 - In `config.py` file make the changes with the following contents:
 ```bash
 MONGO_URI = mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/assignment_portal